 Augustine Parish has two separate churches: the Church of the Good Shepherd located in south Chesapeake City and St. Augustine Church on MD Route 310, approximately 3 miles south of Chesapeake City.
 Both locations are used alternately for worship and related church matters.

 St. Augustine Church, originally called the Manor Chapel, was one of the 30 churches paying tithes to the Bishop of London in 1690.
 It was the place of worship for the early settlers of Bohemia Manor, an estate of several thousand acres granted to Augustine Herman by Lord Baltimore in 1660 for surveying and mapping Maryland environs.
 Herman, who was born in Prague in the early part of the seventeenth century, came to America to seek is fortune.
 He subsequently became the first naturalized citizen of the colony and a prominent historical figure in Maryland.

-In 1733, the Vestry voted to raise funds of 55,000 pounds of tobacco for the building of a new Manor Chapel to be built "at or near the place where the old Chap el now stands."
+In 1733, the Vestry voted to raise funds of 55,000 pounds of tobacco for building a new Manor Chapel to be erected "at or near the place where the old Chapel now stands."
 On that date, Augustine Parish was formed, embracing "all that land between the Elk and Bohemia Rivers."

 The first church was a brick building with a hipped roof and a heavy wooden cornice around the four sides.
 An old log Vestry room stood as a separate structure, and the cemetery was located around these buildings.
 The Vestry room had an enormous fireplace across one end and was used as a school.
 It was still being used in 1816.
 Now only a depression in the ground marks the spot.